OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

 ## <a name="section-5-verify-your-connections"></a>Szakasz 5: Ellenőrizze a kapcsolatokat.

-### <a name="to-verify-the-connection-from-your-classic-vnet-to-your-resource-manager-vnet"></a>A kapcsolat a klasszikus virtuális hálózat és az erőforrás-kezelő virtuális hálózat ellenőrzése
+### <a name="tooverify-hello-connection-from-your-classic-vnet-tooyour-resource-manager-vnet"></a>a klasszikus virtuális hálózat tooyour erőforrás-kezelő virtuális hálózat tooverify hello kapcsolat

 #### <a name="powershell"></a>PowerShell